-Once everything is scrubbed, rinsed, and disinfected I like to let it all dry in the hot sun.
+Once everything is scrubbed, rinsed, and disinfected let it all dry in the hot sun.
 Not only will this save you time, but the sun is a natural disinfectant.

 Take advantage of mother nature and plan your cleaning on a sunny day.

-I prefer to use pine shavings which is larger than sawdust.
-I have tried sawdust and even sand and I have found both to be very difficult to keep clean and harder to clean the coop out at the end of the season as well.
+I prefer to use pine shavings which are larger than normal sawdust.
+I have tried sawdust, even sand but I have found both to be very difficult to keep clean and harder to clean the coop out at the end of the season as well.